AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 We will follow the stories of 25 of our former service users we worked with many years ago, tracking their journeys of resilience, survival, recovery and independence.
 We will capture these stories in a compedium for publication online and hard copy as part of our legacy.

 This is important especially because government today makes it seem like victims and survivors of modern slavery are out to scam the system.
 Our experience at AFRUCA points otherwise.
-Rather than scamming the system, the people we have helped over the years have all overcome the adversity of human trafficking, modern slavery and exploitation against all odds.
+Rather than scamming the system, the people we have helped over the years have overcome the adversity of human trafficking, modern slavery and exploitation against all odds.
 They are to be celebrated, not derided.”

 Debbie Ariyo OBE